Join the Team

 • Current Dangerous Goods Certificate (DG)

-• Piper Warrior experience (10 hr minimum recommended)
+• Relevant aircraft type experience (10 hr minimum recommended)

 The Air Activities team may reimburse costs additional to those required to maintain a Private Pilot Licence and not required by an employer (e.g. every second medical for Class 1 rather than Class 2)